fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1057-valueoption.md

 Powerful and extensible features such as Active Patterns and Optional Arguments should be near-zero-cost abstractions.
 A `ValueOption` type is a first step in this direction.

-Additionally, in situations where a struct can provide a benefit over a reference type, `ValueOption` may allow developers to eek out more performance independently of their usage of Active Patterns and Optional Arguments.
+Additionally, in situations where a struct can provide a benefit over a reference type, `ValueOption` may allow developers to squeeze out more performance independently of their usage of Active Patterns and Optional Arguments.

 # Detailed design
 [design]: #detailed-design